quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part16_6.3_Containers.md

 :p How does one calculate the slot index for storing a key in a hash table?
 ??x
 To calculate the slot index for storing a key in a hash table, you typically use the modulo operator with the size of the table.
-For example, if the hash value is \(h\) and the table size is \(n\), the slot index would be calculated as `h % n`. x??
+For example, if the hash value is $h $ and the table size is$n$, the slot index would be calculated as `h % n`. x??

 ---